Semenya wins women’s 800, wants to defend world title

 STANFORD, Calif.
-(AP) — Caster Semenya easily won the women’s 800 at the Prefontaine Classic in Stanford on Sunday, as an international court continues to debate her future in the event.
+(AP) — Caster Semenya easily won the women’s 800 at the Prefontaine Classic on Sunday, as an international court continues to debate her future in the event.

-The former Olympic champion and embattled three-time world champion won in 1 minute, 55.70 seconds, nearly three seconds ahead of second-place Ajee Wilson, in the highly anticipated race at Cobb Track and Angell Field.
+The reigning Olympic champion and embattled three-time world champion won in 1 minute, 55.70 seconds, nearly three seconds ahead of second-place Ajee Wilson, in the highly anticipated race at Cobb Track and Angell Field.
 It’s the fastest-time ever on American soil.

 “We’re happy with the win but not how we ran the race,” Semenya said.
 “Obviously, when you’re running 800 meters it’s all about the splits that you run.
 We’re not really calculated well but at the end of the day you have to execute, you have to rectify those mistakes when you’re running a race.”

-It was the first time Semenya ran the 800 since a Swiss Supreme Court ruled her eligible while it considers her appeal against a new IAAF rule capping testosterone levels in women’s events from the 400 to mile.
+It was the first time Semenya ran the 800 since Switzerland’s supreme court ruled her eligible while it considers her appeal against a new IAAF rule capping testosterone levels in women’s events from the 400 to mile.

-One of a handful of runners affected by the ruling, Semenya has been fighting back.
+One of a handful of runners affected by the IAAF rules, Semenya has been fighting back.
 The 28-year-old South African refused to take medication to be in compliance and initially planned to side-step it at the Prefontaine by registering to run the 3,000.
 She was eventually cleared in time for the seventh stop on the Diamond League circuit.

 “When I run I forget about everything.
 It’s just all about me,” Semenya said.
 “It’s all about me being free.
 It’s all about me doing what I love.
 I treat people with respect and I appreciate them for who they are.
 I accept them.
 That’s what I do.
 For me it’s all about inspiring the youth so they can be better.”